JohnReedLOL/free-programming-books/README.md

 * ECMAScript libraries for handling RDF data (based off of the current RDF APIs and webr3's js3) http://magnode.org/node-rdf https://github.com/awwright/node-rdf [68 Stars]

-* JS RDF store with SPARQL support. rdfstore-js is a pure Javascript implementation of a RDF graph store with support for the SPARQL query and data manipulation language [Maybe skip if not using Node].
+* JS RDF store with SPARQL support. rdfstore-js is a pure Javascript implementation of a RDF graph store with support for the SPARQL query and data manipulation language.
 JS RDF store with SPARQL support
   * SPARQL 1.0 support
   * SPARQL 1.1/Update support
   * Partial SPARQL 1.1 query support